SpongePowered/SpongeDocs/source/plugin/modularization.rst

 When writing Sponge plugins, you may find that you need to modularize your code.
 Maybe you want to split your core into another project so that others can make use of it, or maybe you want to utilize a service another plugin provides.
-With Sponge, begone the days of shading or shadowing entire plugins into your plugin.
+With Sponge, gone are the days of shading or shadowing entire plugins into your plugin.

 Problem 1: Providing Good Service
 =================================